 - Sociocultural challenges

 If you’re ready to leave addiction behind, we can help.
-Footprints to Recovery offers medical detox as well as several levels of care, so you can find the best fit for your needs.
-Treatment programs include:
+Footprints to Recovery offers medical detox as well as several levels of addiction treatment, so you can find the best fit for your needs.

 - Inpatient rehab